Snaacky/thewiki/docs/getting-started/anime.md

 ### Torrenting

-Torrenting is the process of sharing and downloading files over the internet.
+Torrenting is a peer-to-peer file-sharing method that facilitates the distribution and downloading of files over the internet.

 This allows users to access better releases for their shows, such as [Blu-rays whenever they're available](/guides/quality/#blu-ray-vs-web) and greater video quality.
 These releases can sometimes be better than official streaming services, as they can be locally stored for offline playback and provide easy access to shows that may otherwise be unavailable in your region.
 Some shows will also have [fansubbed releases](/guides/quality/#fansubs), which may be preferred over official subtitles.